jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

     * Adam

 Tasks:
+* remove Freda, replace with Renate on the core@dasa
+* info@dasa to point to Greg.

 Agenda Notes:

 Minutes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------